-- Importer Registration Number (API) or Trade Business License (SIUP) and audit results of distribution facilities. - Letter of Appointment /Authorization from company of origin. - Health Certificate/Free Sale Certificate issued by the competent authority in the country of origin.
+- Importer Registration Number (API) or Trade Business License (SIUP) or Registered Importer (IT) for alcoholic beverage and audit results of distribution facilities. - Letter of Appointment /Authorization from company of origin. - GMP/HACCP/ISO 22000 certificate which issued by accredited body in the country of origin. - Health Certificate/Free Sale Certificate issued by the competent authority in the country of origin.